IN THIS SECTION:

 The Blueprint for Australian Agriculture has brought together all with an interest in, or involvement with, agriculture to help shape its future direction.
-Now close to finalisation, the final Blueprint will map out where we as an industry want to go and how we are going to get there.
+Now finalised, the Blueprint maps out where we as an industry want to go and how we are going to get there.

 Almost 4,000 farmers, transporters, retailers, consultants, rural businesses, agribusinesses, educators, governments, rural communities, community groups and consumers have taken part in the development of the Blueprint.

 On Thursday 14 February the NFF launched the Blueprint.
 The Blueprint is available in two parts, the executive summary, and the full Blueprint report:

 If you have any questions or want to know more about the Blueprint, contact the NFF by phoning 02 6269 5666.

 From February to mid-July 2012, the NFF travelled across the country talking to farmers, wider agricultural industry participants, government and community groups to seek input into the Blueprint.